viebel/modern-cljs/doc/tutorial-18.md

 As usual, you activate the bREPL connection by visiting one of the pages from the `:dev` or the `:pre-prod` builds.

+## From Piggieback to Austin

+Even if `Piggieback` offers a much more comfortable bREPL experience than the standard `lein trampoline cljsbuild repl-listen` one, it still has few limitations.
+[Chas Emerick][11], the author of `Piggieback` created [Austin][23] with the intent of

+> getting into a fast ClojureScript REPL suited for a project running in
+> a browser environment as quickly and painlessly as possible, with full
+> support for the nREPL toolchain.

+### Austin installation

+`Austin` is available as a `lein plugin` and transitively brings into your project the `Piggieback` lib which you have to remove from the `:dependencies` setting as well as the corresponding `:repl-options` and `:injections` options we shown above.

 ## The need of a more comfortable project structure